About

 Women on the Line, Studio 44, Stockholm, Sweden

-Overview 2017, Bruno David Gallery, St. Louis, MO
+OVERVIEW_2017, Bruno David Gallery, St. Louis, MO

 Who Cares?, A.I.R.
 Gallery, Governors Island, NY